Poojitha-2002/nodejs-todo-langgraph-poc/spec.md

 - **Password**: A field for the user to enter their password.

 ## Validation Rules
-- The email field should validate for a proper email format.
+- The email field must contain a valid email format.
 - Both the email and password fields must be filled out before submission.
 ```